jmcnamara/XlsxWriter/dev/docs/source/working_with_data.rst

 maps the main Python data types to Excel's data types.
 If you want to write an unsupported type then you can either avoid ``write()`` and map the user type in your code to one of the more specific write methods or you can extend it using the :func:`add_write_handler` method.
-This can occasionally be more convenient then adding a lot of if/else logic to your code.
+This can be, occasionally, more convenient then adding a lot of if/else logic to your code.

 As an example, say you wanted to modify ``write()`` to automatically write